 18) High school is not the best time of your life, neither is college.
 Unless you design it that way.

 You don’t have to design your life the way others tell you is best.
 One where you’re just working a job, are a bit fat and not enjoying your life.
 Look, you always have a future.
 Next time someone says “this is the best time of your life” just ignore them.
 Life is what you make it, and that’s the secret.
 It takes effort and a clear plan to build a great life.

 It’s like streering a ship.
 Sure the wind can just take you whereever if you let it (normally into a rock formation), but if you take control of your ship there is no stopping you.
 Want a great life?
 Work at building one.

 19) Get married, have kids when you’re older, if you want.

-It’s true that once you start getting older (37+ or so) than that, dating younger girls (girls in their mid 20’s) is harder as they want a peer not a father figure.
-So just be mindful to start taking your dating life seriously when you hit 27 or 28 as a man and maybe 24, 25 as a girl.
+It is true though that once you start getting older (37+ or so) than that, dating younger girls (girls in their mid 20’s) is harder as they want a peer and not a father figure.
+So just be mindful to start taking your dating life seriously when you hit 27 or 28 as a man.

 BONUS: It does not matter where you’re coming from, all that matters is where you’re going.